-- panel.
+- E3.15.3 In terms of the steps set out in the counteraction notice that the taxpayer might be required to take to give effect to the counteraction, one example would be if losses which a company has surrendered are reduced due to counteraction.
+The company could be required under para 75 Sch.18 FA 1998 to withdraw an original surrender consent, or replace it with a new one, as appropriate. - E3.16 What can a taxpayer do if the taxpayer considers that HMRC is taking too long to carry out its obligations under the Procedural Schedules? - E3.16.1 Although the Procedural Schedules set out time limits within which a taxpayer must carry out various obligations, there are no statutory time limits for HMRC or the sub-panel.
 However, there are various routes which may assist a taxpayer who considers that HMRC is taking too long to carry out its obligations. - E3.16.2 For example, in the context of corporation tax, under para 33 Sch.18 FA 1998 a company may apply to the tribunal for a direction that an officer of Revenue and Customs gives a closure notice within a specified period.
 The tribunal must give a direction unless satisfied that an officer has reasonable grounds for not giving a closure notice within a set period.
-Similar taxpayer rights exist in the context of income tax and capital gains tax at ss28A(4) to 28A(6) of TMA 1970. - E3.17 Pooling and binding of tax arrangements under the GAAR - E3.17.1With effect from 15 September 2016 new provisions within Schedule 43A FA 2013 enable tax arrangements (even those entered into before that date as long as that was on or after the GAAR commencement date, broadly 17 July 2013) that are equivalent to one another to be either: - pooled with lead arrangements - bound to counteracted arrangements - This will mean that a GAAR Advisory Panel opinion can apply equally to the equivalent arrangements without referring each individual case to the panel. - The following guidance details when tax arrangements can either be placed in a pool with lead arrangements or bound to counteracted arrangements. - E3.17.2 Pooling of equivalent tax arrangements - E3.17.2.1Where a notice of proposed counteraction under paragraph 3 of Schedule 43 has been issued to a taxpayer in respect of the taxpayer's tax arrangements those arrangements may be treated as 'lead arrangements' for the purpose of pooling. - E3.17.2.2Where the 45 day period for making representations in respect of the notice under paragraph 3 of Schedule 43 has passed in respect of the lead arrangements and HMRC has not issued a notice under either paragraph 12 of Schedule 43 (notice of final decision on whether arrangements should be counteracted after considering the opinion(s) of the GAAR Advisory Panel) or paragraph 8 of Schedule 43B( notice of final decision on whether arrangements should be counteracted after considering the opinion(s) of the GAAR Advisory Panel in respect of a generic referral), similar arrangements may be pooled with the lead arrangements as set out below. - E3.17.2.3Where a designated HMRC officer considers that another taxpayer has received a tax advantage arising from abusive tax arrangements which ought to be counteracted and that those arrangements are equivalent to the lead arrangements (see para E3.17.4), providing no notice has been issued under paragraph 3 of Schedule 43 in respect of the equivalent arrangements, the designated HMRC officer can issue a 'pooling notice' to the taxpayer. - E3.17.2.4The effect of the pooling notice is to place the equivalent arrangements in a single pool with the lead arrangements.
-Any tax arrangements which the designated HMRC officer considers are equivalent to the lead arrangements, and for which the designated officer has issued a pooling notice, will go into the same single pool. - E3.17.2.5Tax arrangements that have been placed in the pool will remain there unless the taxpayer carries out the necessary steps to complete the 'relevant corrective action' (see para E3.17.6).
-Only once the taxpayer has completed those steps are they
+Similar taxpayer rights exist in the context of Income Tax and Capital Gains Tax at ss28A(4) to 28A(6) of TMA 1970. - E3.17 Pooling and binding of tax arrangements under the GAAR - E3.17.1 With effect from 15 September 2016 new provisions within Schedule 43A FA 2013 enable tax arrangements (even those entered into before that date as long as that was on or after the GAAR commencement date, broadly 17 July 2013) that are equivalent to one another to be either: - pooled in relation to lead arrangements - bound to counteracted arrangements

+This will mean that a GAAR Advisory Panel opinion can apply equally to the equivalent arrangements without referring each individual case to the panel.

+The following guidance details when tax arrangements can either be placed in a pool with lead arrangements or bound to counteracted arrangements.

+- E3.17.2 Pooling of equivalent tax arrangements - E3.17.2.1 Where a notice of proposed counteraction under paragraph 3 of Schedule 43 has been issued to a taxpayer in respect of the taxpayer's tax arrangements those arrangements may be treated as 'lead arrangements' for the purpose of pooling. - E3.17.2.2 Where the 45 day period for making representations in respect of the notice under paragraph 3 of Schedule 43 has passed in respect of the lead arrangements and HMRC has not issued a notice under either paragraph 12 of Schedule 43 (notice of final decision on whether arrangements should be counteracted after considering the opinion(s) of the GAAR Advisory Panel) or paragraph 8 of Schedule 43B(notice of final decision on whether arrangements should be counteracted after considering the opinion(s) of the GAAR Advisory Panel in respect of a generic referral), similar arrangements may be pooled as set out below.